“Intelligence plus character – that is the goal of true education.” – Martin Luther King Jr.

 I have a passion for Poetry, so we study, read, write and therefore enjoy an enormous amount of poetry.
 “Poetry can break open locked chambers of possibility, restore numbed zones to feeling, recharge desire,” writes Adrienne Rich.

 We read a lot.
 Each year, I choose a specific collection of books that we read together as a class.
 I buy three copies of each book so that we can all follow along as we trade off reading paragraphs outloud.
 This has been triumphant in understanding nuances in language, promoting class discussions and eliminating a fear of public speaking.
 In addition to our in-class reading, we each devour books of our own choosing (see “Reading Lists” on the the home page menu).

-Our Science program is based on Calvert, IXL.com science and applied sciences (real-life experience from living on our boat half the year).
+Our Science program changes each year but is currently based on Calvert, IXL.com science and applied sciences (real-life experience from living on our boat half the year).
 We also study astronomy, tides, and lunar cycles in nature and are NASA space program fanatics.